Documenting The Bay – An Archive of Personal Photographs

 My art practice is an ongoing relationship with places; a way of inhabiting, understanding, or even communicating with the world around me.
-So much information is being revealed through my experiences whilst walking; about the landscape, its history and my own relationship to it.
+During my daily practice of walking on Morecambe Bay, where I live, I am constantly learning things about the landscape, its history, and my own relationship to it.
 So, when I stop to take a photo, I am acknowledging this and keeping a record.
-My archive of photographs of a small part of Morecambe Bay span 10 years since I moved back to my childhood home and it continues to evolve and inform my practice.
+My archive of photographs of this stretch of coast span 10 years and it continues to grow, evolve and inform my practice.
+I have since begun to add video, sound recordings and field notes to the archive, which has taken the work in exciting new directions.
+This is a small example of my explorations and discoveries – there are thousands of photos in the archive depicting various aspects of my experience over the years.

 Morecambe Bay is situated on the Lancashire and Cumbria coastline, just to the south of the Lake District National Park.
 Covering an area of 320 square kilometers, it is the largest area of intertidal mudflats and sand in the UK.
 The area where I walk is about 6 miles north of Morecambe itself.
 Covering about a mile in each direction it encompasses the very last area to be covered by the tide on its daily journey in and out of The Bay.